Difference Between Psychiatrists and Psychologists

 Who are Psychologists vs Psychiatrists?

-Psychologists vs psychiatrists are both involved in mental health.
-Let us look at both of these jobs in great detail.
+Psychologists and psychiatrists are both involved in mental health.
+Let’s examine both of these jobs in great detail.

 Psychologists